Damian Cowell: Post-TISM

-Cowell returned to the stage in 2007 under the moniker DC Root, fronting a band called ROOT!
-During this period Cowell was commissioned by David Walsh to create a soundtrack for his Museum of Old and New Art.
-The soundtrack was titled Vs Art.
+Cowell returned to the stage in 2007 under the moniker DC Root, fronting a band called Root!
+Root! released two albums and an EP.
+During this period he was commissioned by David Walsh to create a soundtrack for his Museum of Old and New Art.
+The resulting album, Vs Art, was only obtainable as a CD with the first printing of the MONA book Monanisms.

-In 2010, ROOT! disbanded and quickly re-formed as The DC3.
+In 2010, Root! disbanded and quickly re-formed as a three-piece, The DC3.
+This group would continue on until 2013, releasing two albums.